OpenDSA/OpenDSA/RST/en/PL/TypeConsiderations.rst

 **Parametric polymorphism in ML**

-ML is a static, strongly-typed, type-inferencing interpreter with parametric polymorphism.
-What does this mean?
-The type analysis algorithm will always re-construct the least restrictive type possible for a parameter.
-That’s why it has type variables.
+ML uses a static, strongly-typed, type-inferencing interpreter with parametric polymorphism.
+Make sure you understand the meaning of each stated feature of ML's type system.

+ML's type-inferencing algorithm will always re-construct the least restrictive type possible for a variable or parameter.
+That’s why it has type variables, such as *'a* and *'b* (ML type variables, that is, variables that stand for types instead of values, always start with an apostrophe).

+For example, a variable whose type is inferred to be *'a list* is a list whose elements all have the same type, but this type can be any type.
+So the type variable *'a* could stand for the type int, or the type bool, or even the type int list, in which cases the *'a* list is an int list (containing only integers), or a bool list (containing only Boolean values), or even an int list list (containing only int lists), respectively.
+Instances of these three types of lists are shown below.

-To illustrate this, first we’ll get our heads around ML lists:
+Let's first get our heads around ML lists:

 ::

     [true, false, true]                                  {ML will infer this is a bool list}
     [true, false, true, false]                           {ML will infer this is a bool list}
-    [1,2,3,4,5]                                          {ML will infer this is a int list}
+    [1,2,3,4,5]                                          {ML will infer this is an int list}
     ["foo", "bar", "baz"]                                {ML will infer this is a string list}
     [17, "foo"]                                          {ML will infer this is ILLEGAL}
-    [ [1,2,3], [4,6], [0,233] ]                          {ML will infer this is a int list list}
+    [ [1,2,3], [4,6], [0,233] ]                          {ML will infer this is an int list list}

 The *hd* and *tl* functions in ML are just like their counterparts in the *fp* module we used.
 To cons onto a list, use the *::* operator.
-For example, *1::[2,3]*
+For example, *1::[2,3]* yields the list *[1,2,3]*.

 Now for the parametric polymorphic punchline.
 Consider how ML reasons about the following functions involving lists.

 ::

-    val rec sumlist = fn lst => if lst = nil then 0
+    val rec sumlist = fn lst => if lst = nil                          {Note: nil is the same as the empty list []}
+                        then 0
                         else (hd lst) + (sumlist (tl lst));

-    ML response: sumlist = fn : int list -> int
+    ML's response: sumlist = fn : int list -> int

     val rec lengthlist = fn lst => if lst = nil then 0
                         else 1 + (lengthlist (tl lst));

-    ML response: lengthlist = fn : ''a list -> int
+    ML's response: lengthlist = fn : ''a list -> int

-Here *a* (you can ignore the two preceding primes here) is a type variable indicating that *lengthlist* will accept a list of any type, in contrast to *sumlist*, which will only work on a list of integers.
+Again, *'a* (you can ignore the second preceding apostrophes here) is a type variable indicating that *lengthlist* will accept a list of any type, in contrast to *sumlist*, which will only work on a list of integers.